 Inside Homeschooling Policy

-In our assessment, no state has strong enough protections in place to ensure both that homeschooled kids are receiving an adequate education and that they are safe in their homes.
+• No state has strong enough protections in place to ensure that homeschooled kids are receiving an adequate education and that they are safe in their homes.

 No oversight